 It can also occur in those with the following conditions:

-Depending on the initial discoveries, the doctor may apply some pressure around the eye.
+- Depending on the initial discoveries, the doctor may apply some pressure around the eye.
 This process is called scleral depression.

 No imaging tests are required for diagnosis.
 However, wide-angle photographs of the retinas can help with managing the condition.

-In severe cases, untreated cases of a retinal detachment can result in permanent vision loss.
+Untreated retinal detachment can result in permanent vision loss.

 Treatment will be necessary in more severe cases where a retinal tear or detachment occurs.